Azure/azure-functions-openapi-extension/docs/openapi.md

 ### Install NuGet Package ###

-In order for your Azure Functions app to enable Open API capability, download the following NuGet package into your Azure Functions project.
+In order for your Azure Functions app to enable OpenAPI capability, download the following NuGet package into your Azure Functions project.

 ```bash
 dotnet add <PROJECT> package Microsoft.Azure.WebJobs.Extensions.OpenApi